VDBWRAIR/ngs_mapper/doc/source/scripts/runsamplesheet.rst

 =======

 * graphsample.log
-    * Logfile from running :py:mod:`graphsample.py <ngs_mapper.graphsample>` on all samples in samplesheet
+    * Logfile from running :py:mod:`graphsample <ngs_mapper.graphsample>` on all samples in samplesheet
 * MapUnmapReads.png
     * Graphic that shows each sample's mapped vs unmapped read counts
 * pipeline.log
-    * Logfile that contains essentially the same information on the console you get when you run runsample.py except it also includes debug lines
+    * Logfile that contains essentially the same information on the console you get when you run runsample except it also includes debug lines
 * PipelineTimes.png(See :doc:`graphs`)
 * Projects
     * All output from :py:mod:`runsample <ngs_mapper.runsample>` placed under Projects named after each sample